Nimdy/Dedicated_Valheim_Server_Script/README.md

 ![Server Configs](https://user-images.githubusercontent.com/16698453/108992573-c1e4c000-7699-11eb-8694-270431fa48d7.PNG?raw=true "Server Configs")

-15. That's it!
-All done!
+15. That's it for the install!
+Now you need to setup your firewall rules.

 ![Server Configs](https://user-images.githubusercontent.com/16698453/108993432-d8d7e200-769a-11eb-9a67-b8341d056d2f.PNG?raw=true "Server Configs")

 16. Now configure your firewalls to allow the game to connect.
+Click the wiki link listed below.
-Allow ports 2456,2457,2458 (TCP/UDP) on your server This might take you a while, if you never done it before.
-Don't worry, members in my discord and myself can help troubleshoot later =
+Allow ports 2456,2457,2458 (TCP/UDP) on your server.
+This might take you a while, if you never done it before.
+Don't worry, members in my discord and myself can help troubleshoot later
 **(DO NOT OVER LOOK THIS STEP)**

 If running in a Cloud Server, please check the WIKI for configuration steps.